companje/companje.nl/pages/osx.md

 title: Mac OSX
 ---

+# How to see hidden files in macOS
+open the Finder and press Command + Shift +

 # Add Quick Actions to Finder
 use Automator to create a new Quick Action.
 It is automatically added to the contextmenu in Finder.